ollionorg/flow-lineage/stories/properties.md

 <h2 id="stagger-load">stagger-load</h2>

-Choose how many levels or degrees of nodes you would like to draw at the same time, this helps in reducing the load on the browser or larger datasets.
+Choose how many levels or degrees of nodes you would like to draw at the same time, this helps in reducing the load on the browser for larger datasets.

 <table>
 	<thead>